techmatters/flex-plugins/e2e-tests/README.md

 1. Start local hrm-service by following the instructions in the hrm repo's readme.md file.
 2. Start local serverless using .env vars for the `End to End Testing` twilio account.
 3. Start plugin-hrm-form by following the instructions in the [readme](../plugin-hrm-form/README.md).
+4. Ensure your AWS credentials are set up as ENV variables.
 4. Run the e2e tests with `npm run test:local`.

 ## TODO